bairagis/forecast-ml/README.md

-roject Name - Integrated Retail Analytics for Store Optimization Project Type - Forecasting, Analysis and Model building Contribution - Individual
+Project Name - Integrated Retail Analytics for Store Optimization

+Project Type - Forecasting, Analysis and Model building
+Contribution - Individual
 Team Member 1 - Sudip Bairagi

 Project Summary -
 In today’s fast-paced and data-driven retail environment, leveraging machine learning and advanced data analysis techniques has become essential for maintaining a competitive edge.
 The primary objective is to harness the power of these technologies to optimize store performance, improve operational efficiency, forecast customer demand with greater accuracy, and